Dry Hands: Simple Remedies to Care for Dry Skin

 Frequent hand washing, while necessary, can strip your hands of the natural oils necessary to protect your skin.
 That's why a good moisturizer is your best friend.
 The greasier the better.
 Try petroleum jelly, it provides a protective barrier to the skin.
 Make sure you reapply after washing to prevent your skin from getting dehydrated again.

 Soap, alcohol-based hand sanitizers and dishwashing liquid exacerbate dry skin, so stick with a gentle cleanser when you can.
 Also, avoid hot water and limit the time you spend bathing and showering because heat is drying too.

-Wear cotton lined rubber gloves for any wet work and dishwashing, and rejuvenate skin overnight by slathering your hands with a rich moisturizer and wearing cotton gloves to bed.
+If you are dealing with dry hands from overwashing it is important to shield your hands from further damage that could be caused when using home cleaning products.
+So, always wear gloves when you are cleaning around the house.
+Wear cotton lined rubber gloves for any wet work.
+At night slather your hands with a rich moisturizer and wear cotton gloves.
 Once a week, treat your hands to spa-caliber pampering, with Hand & Nail Mask Gloves ($2.99, KISSusa.com).
 Infused with Argan Oil, Collagen, and Vitamin E, these babies help rehab the driest, roughest skin.

 Call in the big guns:

 If skin gets really cracked, inflamed or irritated, call your doctor or dermatologist for advice.